matthewtapps/rollupspanprocessor/README.md

 # Rollup Span Processor

-A React + TypeScript application with Express backend and PostgreSQL database, featuring OpenTelemetry instrumentation.
+A React + TypeScript application with Express backend and PostgreSQL database, featuring the Rollup Span Processor which summarises high-volume span data.

 ## Prerequisites